dvreeze/try-scalameta/README.rst

 The syntactic tree model is the AST (abstract syntax tree) of parsed Scala code, without any semantic information such as symbols and types.
 See `Tree Guide`_ and `Tree API documentation`_.
+Also see `Tree examples`_ in particular, both for learning purposes and as reference material.
 This syntactic model does show the syntactic structure of a Scala program, but it lacks the (semantic) data to navigate from function calls to function definitions, for example.